MrPicklePinosaur/haku/haku-docs.md

 A toy functional programming language based on literary Japanese

+## Requirements

+To run Haku you'll need to [install the Raku programming language](https://rakudo.org/downloads).
+If you plan to use Raku (it is a wonderful language), I recommend you use the [Rakubrew](https://rakubrew.org/) installation tool.

+## Running Haku

+I am assuming you'll run Haku on command line, in the directory cloned from Git or where you unzipped the downloaded archive.

+In that directory is a script `haku` and a few files with the `.haku` extension.

 ## About the name

 I call it 'haku' because I like the sound of it, and also because that word can be written in many ways and mean many things in Japanese.
 I was definitely thinking about Haku from Spirited Away.
 Also, I like the resemblance with [Raku](https://rakulang.org), the implementation language.
 I would write it 珀 (amber) or 魄 (soul, spirit).